acts-project/acts/README.md

 > find_package (ACTS COMPONENTS comp1 comp2 ...)

 where `compX` are the required components from the ACTS project.

+# <a name="documentation">Documentation</a>

+You can find a complete documentation of the ACTS functionality and the class reference guide at [http://acts.web.cern.ch/ACTS/latest/index.html](http://acts.web.cern.ch/ACTS/latest/index.html).

 # <a name="license-authors">License and authors</a>